networknext/next/docs/bigquery_table_schemas.md

 ## Server Relay Ping

-These entries are written to bigquery at the start of each session contining pings from the server and destination relays in the same datacenter.
+These entries are written to bigquery at the start of each session contining pings between the server and destination relays in the same datacenter.

 | Field | Type | Description |
 | ------------- | ------------- | ------------- |